MMarco94/tambourine-music-player/README.md

 ## Roadmap

-- Publish on FlatHub
+Blockers for V1:
+ - Use Flatpak file portal
  - Search
+ - Playing a song, if the queue is identical, should just skip there
+ - Option to add a song to current queue
+ - Dynamically reload library if files change

+Other non-blocking features:
 - Metadata
   - Disk n°
   - Lyrics
-- Usability
+- Translations
-  - Playing a song, if the queue is identical, should just skip there
-  - Option to add a song to current queue
 - Persist filter/sort
-- Dynamically reload library if files change
-- Drag&drop and open files outside the library
+- Drag&drop and open files to open them
 - Skip "zeros" at the beginning of the song
 - Drag & drop in queue UI
 - Spectrometer